Liquid-radium/reDocs.ai/submission.md

-4. Suggesting improvements in the acrhitecture of the process:
+4. Suggesting improvements in the process:
-   1.
    - Instead of the BERTmodel for embeddings, a superior model called RoBERTa could have been used
    - It has the following advantages over the BERT model:
    - RoBERTa has a much larger training dataset than the BERT model which leads better learning of the model, thus improved accuracy
    - RoBERTa uses larger mini-batches and more training steps than BERT
    - One of the BERT model's training objectives was next sentence prediction, which means that it would predict if two sentences are consecutive in a given paragraph, which when removed gives better accuracy.This was done in the RoBERTa model
-   2.
-   -